This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Munich.

 The Ancient Bavarian Town of Freising

 Bavarian culture comes alive between beer gardens and churches in Freising, one of the oldest settlements in Bavaria.
 Located a convenient 20 minutes from the airport – and connected by public bus – this town offers a layover-worthy dose of culture, food and fresh air.
-And, if you’re interested in religious historical artifacts, you’ll want to pop by the Diözesanmuseum within the cathedral of St. Maria and St. Corbinian – it houses the largest collection of religious art in Germany and a spectacular library!
+And, if you’re interested in religious historical artifacts, you’ll want to pop by the Diözesanmuseum within the cathedral of St. Maria and St. Corbinian – it houses the most extensive collection of religious art in Germany and a spectacular library!

-- How to Get There: Check out this Google Map for details on public and private transit options and the associated time required.
+• How to Get There: Check out this Google Map for details on public and private transit options and the required time.

-- Plan Your Visit: Visit Tripadvisor for more information about visiting Friesling, book a tour or read traveller reviews.
+• Plan Your Visit: Visit Tripadvisor for more information about visiting Friesling, book a tour or read traveller reviews.

 Hofbrauhaus

-- How to Get There: Check out this Google Map for details on public and private transit options, plus the associated time required.
+• How to Get There: Check out this Google Map for details on public and private transit options and the required time.

-- Plan Your Visit: Visit Tripadvisor for more information about visiting Hofbrauhaus, book a tour or read traveller reviews.
+• Plan Your Visit: Visit Tripadvisor for more information about visiting Hofbrauhaus, book a tour or read traveller reviews.

 Gärtnerplatz

-- How to Get There: Check out this Google Map for details on public and private transit options, plus the associated time required.
+• How to Get There: Check out this Google Map for details on public and private transit options and the required time.

 Visit the Kunstareal (art area)

-The Kunstareal – the art area/museum quarter – is a collection of galleries that house a spectacularly high calibre of both classical and modern art.
-While some galleries are stocked with Cezanne, Van Gough and Raphael, others like the Pinakothek der Moderne, showcase emerging and established modern art.
+The Kunstareal – the art area/museum quarter – is a collection of galleries that house a spectacularly high calibre of classical and modern art.
+While some galleries are stocked with Cezanne, Van Gough and Raphael, others, like the Pinakothek der Moderne, showcase emerging and established modern art.
 Check out their current schedule of events for information on rotating exhibits.

-- How to Get There: Check out this Google Map for details on public and private transit options, plus the associated time required.
+• How to Get There: Check out this Google Map for details on public and private transit options and the required time.

-- Plan Your Visit: Visit Tripadvisor for more information about visiting Kunstareal, book a tour or read traveller reviews.
+• Plan Your Visit: Visit Tripadvisor for more information about visiting Kunstareal, book a tour or read traveller reviews.

-Get some fresh air at the Englischer Garten
+Get some fresh air at the Englischer Garten.

-- Time Required: A wander can take as long or as little as you’d like – but two hours is likely a safe minimum.
+• Time Required: A wander can take as long or as little as you’d like – but two hours is likely a safe minimum.

-- Plan Your Visit: Visit Tripadvisor for more information about visiting Englischer Garden, book a tour or read traveller reviews.
+• Plan Your Visit: Visit Tripadvisor for more information about visiting Englischer Garden, book a tour or read traveller reviews.

 Airport Transportation